davidmfoley/isolate-react/README.md

 ## isolate-components
 [![npm badge](https://img.shields.io/npm/v/isolate-components)](https://npmjs.com/package/isolate-components)

-Isolate and test your modern react components without the need for DOM emulators.
+Isolate and test your modern react components without the need for DOM emulators and with support for hooks.

-Supports hooks and has no dependency on DOM emulators.

 ### Installation